aragon/nest/grants/FalseByte_carbon_voting/proposal.md

 **Proof of concept / research whitepaper**: https://github.com/hswick/falsebyte-carbon-voting

-**Burn rate**: Deliverable 1 has been completed over the past 6 weeks with 2 Truebit Contributors and 2 open source contributors.
+**Burn rate**: Deliverable 1 has been completed over the past 6 weeks with 2 Truebit Contributors and 1 open source contributor.
 We can better estimate additional burn rate after reviewing the scope of deliverables 2-3 with the Aragon team.

 **Legal structure**: NA